persistz/george.zhao.github.io/index.md

 {% include image.html url="images/issta.jpeg" caption="" width="300px" align="right" %}

-Zhe Zhao (George) is a second year PhD student at the System and Software Security Lab (<a href="http://s3l.shanghaitech.edu.cn/">S3L</a>) in School of Information Science and Technology, ShanghaiTech university.
+Zhe Zhao (George) is a third year PhD student at the System and Software Security Lab (<a href="http://s3l.shanghaitech.edu.cn/">S3L</a>) in School of Information Science and Technology, ShanghaiTech university.
-He graduated from Ocean University of China in 2016, major in computer science.
+He received a bachelor degree from Ocean University of China in 2016, major in computer science.
 <!-- then joint HP as an automation testing engineer
 until becoming a member of S3L. -->